anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-* Certification request objects: Certification requests are data structures protecting only the integrity of the contained data and providing proof-of-possession for a (locally generated) private key.
+* Certification request objects: Certification requests are data structures protecting only the integrity of the contained data and providing proof of possession for a (locally generated) private key.
   Examples for certification request data structures are:

   * PKCS#10 {{RFC2986}}.
 The structure is self-signed to